How to Protect Against Phishing

-Security awareness training is an essential element of any phishing defense strategy and should be mandatory for all employees that have corporate email accounts – from the lowest level workers to board members and the CEO.
+Security awareness training. which is a way to protect against phishing attacks, is an essential element of any phishing defense strategy and should be mandatory for all employees that have corporate email accounts – from the lowest level workers to board members and the CEO.

 Ongoing anti-phishing training is necessary as employees may be frequently tested by cyber-criminals in different and evolving ways.
 Training programs should cover the main cybersecurity threats, risky practices to avoid, industry best practices, and how to distinguish malicious emails from genuine messages.

 Employees should be told never to open email attachments or click hyperlinks in emails from unknown senders, and never to disclose sensitive corporate information such as login information over email or the Internet.

 End users should be informed of the scare tactics used by cybercriminals and given examples of social engineering techniques commonly used in phishing emails.

 By training the workforce to adopt security best practices and teaching the skills required to identify phishing emails, employees will be less likely to be fooled by email scams.

 Security awareness training should not be a one-time checkbox option whenever a new employee joins the company.
 Even an annual training session is no longer sufficient.
 Security awareness training should be a continuous process with regular refresher training sessions provided throughout the year, including alerts on the latest phishing threats and new social engineering methods used by phishers.

 To protect against phishing attacks, organizations must try to develop a security culture where every employee stops to think before responding to any email or web request for information.
 Each email received should be treated as a potential threat.